akarvi/scripts/README.md

 little script helpers

 # tv
-german free digital tv stations (+ NASA-TV) shown by mpv
+german free digital tv stations (+ NASA-TV) shown by mpv (some are obsolete, links have to be fixed)

 # warmscreen
 put it in your .xinitrc or .i3/config to adust a little warmer notebook screen